enowars/enowars3-service-shittr/README.txt

 - Maybe some debug options that leak flags?

 - Bild-Fetcher nochmal debuggen, ob nicht file://etc/passwd#test.png oder so geht.
 Redirect von HTTP ist in libcurl deaktiviert
-- Implement Download of own shits => use crypto attack to restore key / but what then?
 - Have a look at the cookie-Path traversal and/or others
 - Implement language choosing based on the Accept-Header
 - Implement answering to shits